defenseunicorns/OSCAL-Team/README.md

+# Background
+Software accreditation and security remains a key obstacle in deploying and achieving continuous software delivery in regulated environments.
+NIST’s OSCAL project presents an opportunity to help streamline the software accreditation process by providing an avenue to express government-required security controls information as machine-readable formats (XML, JSON, YAML).
+These machine-readable formats can be ingested into Governance, Risk, and Compliance (GRC) tooling and presented as dashboards, visualizations, etc.

-# OSCAL-Team
+## Defense Unicorns OSCAL-Team
-Dash Days of Summer OSCAL Proof of Concept
+Defense Unicorns holds internal research & development (IRAD) days 1x per month for two days at a time.
+These days are referred to as “Dash Days.”
+Defense Unicorns is currently holding “Dash Days of Summer - 2022.”
+“Dash Days of Summer” is a series of three Dash Days, equating to 6-7 days over a three month period in which a consistent group of Defense Unicorns engineers will decompose and tackle a complex software delivery problem.
+Defense Unicorns' OSCAL-Team is dedicating Dash Days between July and September 2022 to creation of an OSCAL proof of concept aligned with the project objective above.
+We welcome open contributions to this effort.
+Contributing guidelines shall be published shortly.

 ## Purpose
-Aggregate documentation for the Dash Days OSCAL team as we iterate toward an initial Proof-of-Concept
+This project aims to leverage and extend NIST’s OSCAL work to improve security and risk assessments, increase optionality in tooling and drive greater commercial software adoption.
+This repo will aggregate documentation first for the Dash Days OSCAL team as we iterate toward an initial Proof-of-Concept.

 ## Decision Records
 [ADR 7-15-22](./ADR/ADR-7-15.md)